-Promoting Financial Inclusion Through the Risk-Based Approach: Takeaways From FATF's Training
+Promoting the Risk-Based Approach to AML/CFT : Takeaways From FATF's Revised Standards

 - PEAKYC Malta